krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 - Split your high availability resources across subnets that are assigned to different AZ.
 - VPC peering requires non-overlapping CIDR blocks.

+### Security Groups <a id="SecurityGroups"></a>

+Security Group:
+- Default Security Group: Inbound: All, Outbound: All
+- Only Allow rules, no Deny
+- One security group can protect many EC2: SG -- n:n -- EC2
+- Stateful: do not check 'inbound' if session has been initiated and this is returning traffic
+- One security group can protect EC2s in different AZs.

 Security groups versus network ACLs:
 - __Security groups__:
   - operate at the __instance level__.